 A lot of important factors play a role in being—and staying—healthy.

-But the problem is that we live in a society which makes getting healthy even harder than ever.
+But the problem is that we live in a society that makes getting healthy even harder than ever.
 Some people may even succumb to placing their health at the bottom of their list because of their busy schedules and lifestyle.

 However, if there’s a will, there’s a way.
 And for some, being fit and strengthening one’s body, alongside eating healthy, is the best way to go!